rachaelstanislaw/learn-pre-work/HTML/html_challenges.md

 ```
 **2. Quiz: The anatomy of a tag**

-_Developer notes: Use the diagram below to create a matching quiz_
+_Developer notes: Use the diagram below to create a quiz_

 <img src="https://i.ibb.co/GvBbL3p/quiz.png" alt="quiz" border="0">

 - Where is the opening tag?
 Answer: A. Show an explaination about the `< >` in most cases representing an opening tag
 - Where is the closing tag?
 Answer: C. Show an explaination about the importance of `</ >` when closing a tag
 - Where do you see camelCase?
 Answer: A & C. Show the examples of camelCase with multiple words.
 - Which section will be displayed as a string on your web page?
 Answer: B.

 **3. Quiz: The anatomy of the HTML boiler plate**